carpentries-incubator/cwl-novice-tutorial/setup.md

    4. To enable the Benten CWL extension in this "WSL : Ubuntu" window:
       * Press <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>X</kbd> to open the "Extensions" pane.
       * Look for "CWL (Rabix/Benten)" and click the blue "Install in WSL: Ubuntu" button.
-3. Open a terminal
+5. Open a terminal and install tutorial prerequisites
    * Choose "Terminal" > "New Terminal" from the menu in the "WSL : Ubuntu" VS Code window.
-   * Copy the following `sudo apt-get update && sudo apt-get install -y python3-venv wget`
+   * Copy the following `sudo apt-get update && sudo apt-get install -y python3-venv wget graphviz`
    * Paste it into the terminal window
    * Press <kbd>Return</kbd> to run it.
 You will need to use the UNIX password you set earlier.